Preheat oven to 500°F. Place pizza stone on lowest rack in oven during preheating.

 Roll one portion of dough on floured surface into a 12 x 4-inch rectangle.
 The dough should be extremely thin at this point.

 Place flat bread on a well-floured or cornmeal-dusted pizza peel, flat baking sheet or the back side of a jelly roll pan.
 Parchment paper (not waxed paper) also works.
 Make sure that the flat bread moves freely.
-If using parchment, simply bake the crust right on the paper.

 To bake, slide the flat bread off the pizza peel or baking sheet onto the preheated stone that is still in the oven (On most pizza stones, you should be able to bake 2 flat breads at the same time).
 Use a long-handled spatula to help transfer the bread if needed.
 Bake 3 to 5 minutes or until flat bread is lightly browned.

 When the flat bread is done, remove it from the oven with a pizza peel.
 You can also use a spatula or tongs to gently transfer the flat bread to a cutting board, pizza pan or cookie sheet for serving.
-Repeat with remaining crusts.